A partnership is an association of two or more owners (partners) who are jointly or severally liable for the enterprise's total liabilities.

 A general partner must be of age.
 The head office must be located in Norway, but the partners are not normally required to be residents of the realm.

 The partners are obliged to enter into a partnership agreement, which must be in writing and dated and signed by all the partners.
 There are certain minimum requirements relating to the content of the agreement.
-Among other things, it must include clauses describing the partnership's object and the value of the partnership contributions.
+Among other things, it must include clauses describing the partnership's mission statement and the value of any partnership contributions.
+The partners may agree that the contributions may be something else than money, such as private property, patents, goodwill and other assets.

 Before a partnership starts to conduct business, notification must be sent to the Register of Business Enterprises for registration.